By Dietitian Jill Place AKA The Queen of Leaky Gut

 I remember years ago, as a dietitian trainee in a hospital, a very harried doctor intern turned to me and sputtered, “WHAT DIET DO I WRITE?!?”
 I kind of remember that the patient was an East Indian with some type of texture modification.
-“Write ‘Vegetarian Puree’”, I said.
+“Write ‘Vegetarian Puree”, I said.

 Now, as a Registered Dietitian Nutritionist, I’m continually flummoxed at the lack of knowledge that doctors STILL have about nutrition.
-They STILL prescribe nutritional supplements (like Ensure) WITH meals for people who are not eating … even though it’s just common sense that you don’t give them at that time to encourage people to eat more food.
+They STILL prescribe nutritional supplements (like Ensure) WITH meals for people who are not eating.
+Even though it’s just common sense that you don’t give them at that time to encourage people to eat more food.

-I then have to recommend better-absorbed supplements or suggest that they discontinue ones that are either interacting with medications or are duplicates of what they already have.
+I then have to recommend better-absorbed supplements.
+Or suggest that they discontinue ones that are either interacting with medications or are duplicates of what they already have.

 But many of my patients are on tons of medications, so including Melatonin may be adding more fuel to the fire of side effects.
 Not to mention that, if someone is already taking prescription sleep aids, natural compounds usually aren’t strong enough to lull them off to lullaby land.